 Table of Contents

-Working professionals on the lookout for a new opportunity can target jobs with their current organization or from the external market.
-Internal and external job searches are not mutually exclusive, as candidates can combine both to find the best role.
+As a working professional, you can find your next job opportunity either with your current organization or from the external market.
+Both internal and external job search options are popular among job seekers.
+Additionally, they are not mutually exclusive, as candidates can combine both to find the best role.
 However, to maximize their results, applicants should tailor their job search for each approach.
-We have collated all the info you may need to understand the difference between external and internal job applications so that you can succeed in both.
+We have collated some best practices that you may need to understand the difference between external and internal job applications so that you can succeed in both.

-When making applications internally, you are already acquainted with the hiring team.
+When making applications in the same organization, you are already acquainted with the hiring team.
 In this case, professional networking and job interviews carry more weight than anything else.
 This is what you can do after learning about an internal vacancy:

 1) Leverage your internal network

 Professional networking is an underutilized job search tool.
-When an internal role comes up, we advise you to connect with professionals working closely with that role, such as a team member, and get a broad idea of the role.
-This will help you understand if the role is suitable for you and aligns with your experience, interest, and career goals.
+We strongly encourage you to keep in touch with your professional network at your workplace.
+When an internal role comes up, connect with professionals working closely with that role, such as a team member, and get a broad idea of the role.
+This will help you understand if it is suitable for you and aligns with your experience, interest, and career goals.
+Additionally, it will also register an interest with relevant people that could possibly help you.

 2) Connect with the hiring team informally

 You can reach out to the hiring team directly or after gaining some knowledge about the role from your network.
-This would be an opportunity for you to register your interest in the role, understand if it is a good fit for you, and if the recruiter and the hiring manager would be willing to consider you as a candidate.
-If the hiring team is unsure about your candidature, check with them what you could do to be considered for the role.
+This would be an opportunity for you to convey your interest in the role, understand if it is a good fit for you, and if the recruiter and the hiring manager would be willing to consider you as a candidate.
+If the hiring team is unsure about your candidature, check with them about what you could do to be considered for the role.
+This may even help you with similar roles that may open up in the future.

 3) Talk to your boss and submit your application